Startup Funding Stages

 What Is The Difference Between Funding Rounds?

-If you want to grow your startup, at some point in your journey as a founder, you probably need to raise money in a funding round.
-To grow even more, startups raise money in several funding rounds.
+Many founders of startup companies who’d like to grow the company, consider raising money in a funding round.
+To grow even more, many startups raise money in several funding rounds.

-Every round, which may last your company up to one year, aims to generate sufficient funds for the company to expand.
-In this article, we will explain the different startup funding stages according to their objective.
+Every funding round may have a runway of about one year.
+And every round aims to generate sufficient funds for the company to expand further.
+In this article, we will explain the different startup funding stages according to their objectives.

 The First Stage: Pre-seed